anastassiavybornova/knudepunkter/docs/README_Fyn.md

+> insert an image (screenshot) of the Planner here

 # The Cycle Node Network Planner

 *A decision support tool under development, aimed at supporting the planning of Denmark's cycle node network.*